 Equality and Diversity in Employment

-This guidance has been produced by the Careers, Employability and Enterprise Centre at Durham University to support students and graduates.
+This guidance has been produced by the Careers & Enterprise Centre at Durham University to support students and graduates.
 Our service is confidential and impartial.

 The Equality Act 2010 protects individuals from discrimination on the basis of the following characteristics: